-The 1020 Project is a voluntary 100% affordable housing project that requests affordable housing credits in exchange for creating voluntary deed restricting units.
+The Land Use Code authorizes HPC to conduct all Land Use reviews associated with the 1020 Project - similar to HPC's review authority for 611 West Main Street and 210 West Main Street.
+As with 611 and 210, this Project is a voluntary 100% affordable housing project that requests affordable housing credits in exchange for creating voluntary deed restricting units.
 Five housing units are proposed - three 2-bedroom units and two 3-bedroom units.
 A breakdown of the unit sizes and locations is provided in Table 2.
 A total of 12.75 full time equivalents (FTEs) are generated by the 1020 Project.
 The units are proposed to be rentals that are sold to Pitkin County employers to rent to APCHA qualified employees.
 According to the Land Use Code and APCHA Standards, category designation will be finalized at the time of deed restriction by the owner but will be at Category 4 or less.